The camouflage pattern will not stand alone among coming changes to the Army Combat Uniform. Joining the camo: a new belt, undershirt and boots.

 Perhaps most visible: the default Desert Tan boots of today will give way to Coyote Brown 498.
 The darker color will blend better in a wider variety of environments, according to Program Executive Office Soldier.
 Coyote brown also does not show dirt or wear as easily as today's tan boots.

-The T-shirt worn under the combat uniform and the belt will shift from Desert Tan colors to Tan 499, which also skews slightly darker, to better compliment the pattern.
+The T-shirt worn under the combat uniform and the belt will shift from Desert Tan colors to Tan 499, which also skews slightly darker, to better compliment the pattern. one similar to what troops in Afghanistan have been wearing for a while.

 The phase-out plan for the old boots, belt and shirt remains unclear.
 PEO Soldier referred questions concerning the phase-out to Army public affairs at the Pentagon, who did not immediately have an answer.
 It's also unclear if soldiers in garrison will have the option of wearing Desert Tan boots and shirts until they wear out.
+Army Leadership will decide whether, due to practical concerns, old boots, belts and shirts can be worn with new camo or vice versa.

 To save costs, the Army is phasing out UCP until it runs out of the stocks, even after the summer rollout.
 UPC will be worn on post or during training, and not for operations.